First day on the Somme: Air operations

-The VII Corps attack was observed by 8 Squadron, which had taken reconnaissance photographs during a period of clear weather the day before.
+The VII Corps attack was observed by 8 Squadron, which had photographed during clear weather the day before.
 The attack of the 46th (North Midland) and 56th (1/1st London) divisions, had a standing patrol of one aircraft each from 6:45 a.m. to 3:25 p.m. and then one aircraft for both divisions.
-No red infantry flares were seen during the day; aircraft flew through the barrage to make visual identifications at low level and by the end of the day German ground fire had made three aircraft unserviceable.
-One aeroplane flew into a balloon cable near St Amand, damaging the aircraft although the crew escaped unhurt.
-Reports from the observation crews related the fate of the leading troops of the 46th (North Midland) Division, who were cut off after over-running the German first line, by German troops emerging from underground shelters.
-Following waves intended to mop-up the German front line, were seen to be pinned down in no man's land by artillery and machine-gun barrages.
+No red infantry flares were seen and aircraft flew through the barrage to make visual identifications at low level; by the end of the day German ground fire had made three aircraft unserviceable.
+One aeroplane flew into a balloon cable near St Amand, damaging the aircraft; the crew escaping unhurt.
+Reports from the observation crews related the fate of the leading troops of the 46th (North Midland) Division, who were cut off after over-running the German first line by German troops emerging from underground shelters.
+Following waves intended to mop-up the German front line were seen pinned down in no man's land by artillery and machine-gun barrages.
 On the 56th (1/1st London) Division front, observers watched the leading British troops capture the first, second and third lines before being cut off by another German barrage in no man's land.
 German infantry were seen to mass and then counter-attack, regaining the third line by midday, the second line by afternoon and the first line late in the evening.